Table of Contents

 Many companies, especially small businesses, overlook SEO and do not update their websites frequently.
 What if you can genuinely tell them that it’s time to concentrate on their website’s SEO?

-Do Google search and handpick such companies that need to optimize their websites.
-Perform free SEO audits and get in touch with them with the results.
+Do a Google search and handpick companies that need to optimize their websites.
+Perform free SEO audits and contact them with the results.

-Now that you are already delivering value to these companies, there is a greater probability of them wanting to avail your SEO services.
+Now that you are already delivering value to these companies, they are more likely to want your SEO services.

 So, that’s a smart way to boost conversion rates while translating opportunities into a profitable business.